Bill Cosby sexual assault cases: Janice Dickinson

-Dickinson later amended her complaint to name Singer as a co-defendant, alleging that after she made her allegations on CNN, he prepared four press releases denying that Cosby drugged and raped her, and calling the woman's allegations "fabricated" and "an outrageous defamatory lie".
+Dickinson later amended her complaint to name Singer as a co-defendant, alleging that after she made her allegations on CNN, he prepared four press releases denying that Cosby drugged and raped her, and calling her allegations "fabricated" and "an outrageous defamatory lie."
 Singer was later replaced as Cosby's counsel by Christopher Tayback of Quinn Emanuel.
 In February 2016, Judge Weintraub granted a motion by the defense to dismiss Singer as a defendant in the lawsuit.
 On March 29, Weintraub denied Cosby's motion to dismiss the case, allowing the case to proceed to a jury trial.
 Shortly after the ruling, Dickinson said, "I want Bill Cosby in court, I want him to stand under oath."

-On November 21, 2017, in a major blow to both Cosby and Singer, a California appeals court reversed two other courts' decisions to remove Singer as a co-defendant and added him back.
-In their ruling they stated that Singer and Cosby's anti-SLAPP motion was meritless.
+On November 21, 2017, in a major blow to both Cosby and Singer, a California appellate court reversed two other courts' decisions to remove Singer as a co-defendant and added him back.
+In its ruling, the appellate court stated that Singer and Cosby's anti-SLAPP motion was meritless.
 In March 2018, after a last-ditch effort to get the case against Cosby and Singer dismissed, the California Supreme Court declined to intervene and hear arguments on the case.

-In July, 2019, Bill Cosby's insurance company, AIG, settled the lawsuit for an undisclosed amount."
+In July 2019, Cosby's insurer AIG settled the lawsuit for an undisclosed amount."